LEAVE A COMMENT – CLICK THE CLOUD ABOVE

 Heavy damage at Moore Medical Center.
 Small trees in the parking lot were stripped completely of bark and branches.
-A damage survey later concluded that the final instances of EF5 occurred to a row of homes just west of the complex (Ortega, Burgess et al., 2014).
+A damage survey concluded that a row of homes just west of the complex experienced EF5 damage (Ortega, Burgess et al., 2014).

 Due to extensive warning, no fatalities occurred in the medical center.

 Extreme damage in the vicinity of the medical center.

 Hundreds of vehicles were mangled beyond recognition in the tornado’s path.

 A large theater complex experienced minor damage as the tornado made a brief jog to the north.
 Buildings on three sides of the theater complex experienced EF3+ damage yet none of the small trees in the theater’s parking lot were uprooted.

 Just west of the freeway, a large bowling alley was leveled to the ground.
 The steel cross-beams overlying the structure were broken and denuded.
 In the building’s parking lot, signs were bent to the ground in a southerly direction.
 Some of the signs were twisted due to the opposing forces in the front and backside of the storm.
 Large pieces of concrete were chipped from curbsides due to impacts from heavy debris.

 The tornado abruptly narrowed after crossing the I-35 and turned to the east-southeast.
 The metal stand of a billboard was bent and broken just above ground level.